Animals of the Chinese Zodiac

 In this lesson plan, students will learn about the 12 animals of the Chinese zodiac.
 In the introductory first lesson, they will see how animals are often used as symbols.
 In the second lesson, they will hear one of several versions of how the 12 animals were chosen.
 They will then focus upon a few of the animals in the story and see how they can be used as symbols of certain human characteristics.
 In the third lesson, they will be introduced to the other animals of the zodiac, and they will be given a chart on which they will assign traits to each animal.
 Then they will consult a number of websites to find the traits traditionally associated with the animals, which they will add to their list.
 Then, they will come up with a number of ways to compare and contrast the animals in the list.
 In the third lesson, they will focus upon the animal associated with the year of their birth, learning about its traits and discussing whether or not these apply to themselves and their peers.
 Finally, each student will make an acrostic, combining the letters of his or her first name with adjectives that relate to his or her zodiac sign.

 What are the 12 animals of the zodiac and how were they chosen?
 What traits are associated with them?
 How are the animals used as symbols?

 What is your animal sign, and what traits does it represent?

-Be familiar with the story explaining the choice of the 12 zodiac animals and understand that each animal of the calendar symbolizes certain character traits
+Understand that each animal of the calendar symbolizes certain character traits.

-Know that the Chinese associate the traits of each zodiac animal with people born in that year and know their own signs within the Chinese zodiac
+Examine why the Chinese associate the traits of each zodiac animal with people born in that year and know their own signs within the Chinese zodiac.